michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 **Say:**
 > "Students can use this to check their draft before submission.
 They get immediate, specific feedback.
 Then they revise.
 The work I grade is much better because they've already gone through a revision cycle.
 >
-> I'm not outsourcing grading to AI—I still grade the final work.
+> I'm not outsourcing grading to AI,I still grade the final work.
 But AI provides the formative feedback that helps students improve along the way."

----
+,

 ### Segment 3: Hands-On Practice (20 minutes)